cometbft/cometbft/spec/p2p/reactor/README.md

 stop-peer       = [peer-error] remove-peer
 ```

-This method is invoked after the p2p layer has stopped peer's send and receive routine.
+This method is invoked after the p2p layer has stopped peer's send and receive routines.
-Depending of the reason for which the peer was stopped, different log messages can be produced.
+Depending of the `reason` for which the peer was stopped, different log
+messages can be produced.
 After removing a peer from all reactors, the `Peer` instance is also removed from
 the set of connected peers.
+This enables the same peer to reconnect and `InitPeer(Peer)` to be invoked for
+the new connection.

 From the removal of a `Peer` , the reactor should not receive any further message
 from the peer and should not try sending messages to the removed peer.
-This usually means stopping the communication routines that were started by the
+This usually means stopping the routines that were started by the companion
-companion `Add(Peer)` method.
+`Add(Peer)` method.

 ### Receiving messages